treeverse/lakeFS/docs/reference/remote-authenticator.md

 ## Architecture

-The new lakeFS authentication flow is detailed the diagram below.
+The lakeFS authentication flow is detailed the diagram below.

 ```mermaid
 sequenceDiagram